Inefficient Email Communicators

 This is business, after all.

 How you respond to emails will be a window into what it will be like to do business with you.
-Inefficiency in your email communications does not bode well for the relationship-building process.
-A process that is so critical to successful business partnerships.
+Inefficiency in your email communications does not bode well for the relationship-building process, which is critical to successful business partnerships.

-If you want to be taken seriously, be clear about what you need out of the conversation.
+If you want to be taken seriously, clarify what you need from the conversation.
 For example, “I need your response to the following…”.

 When you reply to emails, check that your response addresses the concerns and questions of those you are responding to—point by point.
 Don’t leave them wondering.
 Instead, strive to impress by being the epitome of efficiency.

-Do not underestimate the importance of taking the time and making an effort to communicate like a detail-orientated professional.
+Do not underestimate the importance of taking the time and communicating like a detail-orientated professional.
 Those efforts will reflect that you are, in fact, a business partner that we can trust.